-German Christmas Markets are magical.
-Crowds of be-gloved, jolly people Prost! over steaming mugs of Glühwein and tasty Bratwurst.
-Everything is for sale from Nußknacker (nutcracker) to wooden nativity scenes to the very mug your drinks come in.
+German Christmas Markets (Weihnachtsmärkte) are magical.
+Crowds of gloved, jolly people "prost!" over steaming mugs of glühwein and tasty bratwurst.
+Everything is for sale from nußknacker (nutcracker) to wooden nativity scenes to the very mug you're drinking from.
 A visit to a Weihnachtsmarkt is a chance to experience Christmas every day from late November to Silvester (New Years Eve).

-To combat this, I tracked down Germany's most unusual Christmas markets that will amaze both newbies and market Profis.
+But, it can all get a little repetitive and lose its romance.
+No matter how beautiful the market, they can start to blend together.
+To combat this, I tracked down Germany's most unusual Christmas markets that will amaze both newbies and market profis (professionals).

 01 of 06